• Skip to main content

 Do I have to use ground beef?

-While traditionally made with ground beef, you can easily swap it for ground chicken, ground turkey, or even ground pork for a different flavor profile.
+While traditionally made with ground beef, you can easily swap it for ground chicken, ground turkey, or even ground pork.
+This will give a different flavor profile.

 Why are they called glass noodles?